Water supply and sanitation in Haiti: History and recent developments

-Responsibility for water supply and sanitation
+Responsibility

-The main public institution in the Haitian water sector is the National Directorate for Water Supply and Sanitation in the Ministry of Public Works, called DINEPA after its French acronym (Direction Nationale d'Eau Potable et d'Assainissement).
+The main public institution in the Haitian water sector is the National Directorate for Water Supply and Sanitation in the Ministry of Public Works, called DINEPA, after its French acronym (Direction Nationale d'Eau Potable et d'Assainissement), directed in part by Edwige Petit.
 The directorate is in charge of implementing the sector policy, coordinating donor assistance and regulating service providers.

 Regional service providers under the authority of the DINEPA are called OREPA (Offices Régionaux de l'Eau Potable et de l'Assainissement) and provide water supply in urban areas.
 Municipalities are supposed to become responsible for water supply and sanitation in the long run as per the framework law, but their capacity is limited and currently they play almost no role in the sector.
 Private operators and what are called "professional operators" can also operate water systems according to the water and sanitation framework law of 2009.

 There are hundreds of water committees, called CAEPAs (Comités d'Aprovisionnement en Eau Potable et d'Assainissement) or simply Comités d'Eau, in charge of water systems in rural areas and some small towns.
 They consist of elected community members.
 Their degree of formalization and effectiveness varies considerably.
 The best water committees meet regularly, closely interact with the community, regularly collect revenues, hire a plumber who performs routine repairs, have a bank account and are registered and approved by DINEPA.
 However, many water committees fall short of these expectations.
 There is no national or regional registry of water committees or water systems and there are no associations of water committees at the municipal, departmental or national level.
 Another public entity that invests in water supply is FAES, a Social fund.

 Sector agencies have lost qualified and trained staff, often to NGOs and donor agencies, because of their low pay levels.
 NGOs perform a wide variety of functions and often attract the most qualified and motivated staff due to their higher salary levels.
 They are particularly active in rural areas, but also in small towns and urban slums.